NCAS-CMS/cfstore/cfstore/docs/source/getting_started.rst

           cfin rp|local add collection_name_for_path path_to_add < description_file

-4. Sometimes you will want to remove the ``cfdb`` representation of files held below a specific directory because you've moved/deleted them using different tools.
+4. Sometimes you will want to remove the ``cfsdb`` representation of files held below a specific directory because you've moved/deleted them using different tools.